teeks99/inno-test/README.md

 Looking at this, it seems that adding a second thread (in the `two_threads` test) drops the time significantly, but any more don't help.
-So it sounds like `LZMANumBlockThreads=2` will something I'll want to use.
+So it sounds like `LZMANumBlockThreads=2` will be something I'll want to use.

 I was very disappointed that it doesn't seem like the LZMA compressor can work with more than two block threads.
 According to the documentation, with